Here’s a recipe for a a decadent Vietnamese Bahn Mi Sandwich with pickled veggies and a a spicy aioli using slow- braised oxtail as the foundation.

 Marrow= Good Flavor.

-Oxtail makes the best, most flavorful soup base ever.
+Oxtail makes the best, most flavorful bone broth ever….packed full of collagen!

-After taking the oxtails out of the package, and getting over the initial shock, of how they looked, I begin to trim off the fat.
+After taking the oxtails out of the package, trim off the fat.

 Here are the 3 most important tips to braising: